Discover more from A Broad and Ample Road

 Underpinning these debates are larger questions of how to become a multicultural democracy.
 “The question of calling him waishengren resurfaces all the old conflicts of our parents’ generation,” Isabelle continues, pointing out that that binary doesn’t obtain in the way people identify today.
 “I think it’s quite clear that most young people don't feel that distinction,” said a Taiwanese person in her thirties.
-“My husband is third-generation waishengren but it doesn't matter at all; he could bring himself to vote DPP, as he dislikes the idea of a Chinese annexation.”
+“My husband is third-generation waishengren but it doesn't matter at all; he votes DPP, as he dislikes the idea of a Chinese annexation.”

 Put more simply, the identification of “Taiwanese” is more fluid and expansive in Taiwan than in the diaspora.
 As SueAnn Shiah writes in The News Lens, her Taiwanese Presbyterian congregation in Taipei welcomes her as a “first-generation Taiwanese,” even though she could technically be termed a third generation waishengren.
 Shiah, a Taiwanese American living in Taiwan, plans to pursue ordination in the Presbyterian Church.
 "We are a complicated people with so many backgrounds, stories, and ways of understanding identity.
 We are all a part of Taiwan, whether we call ourselves Taiwanese or not."